Elliptic Littlewood identities: Quadratic transformations

-\begin{rems} In fact, algebraically speaking, there is another modular transformation, since this conjecture depends on an ordered pair of $2$-torsion points (namely $-1$ and $p^{1/2}$), so there is a ``vanishing'' conjecture associated to the pair $(\pm p^{1/2})$.
-However, this conjecture does not appear amenable to extension to a full integral. \end{rems}
+\begin{rem} In fact, algebraically speaking, there is another modular transformation, since this conjecture depends on an ordered pair of $2$-torsion points (namely $-1$ and $p^{1/2}$), so there is a ``vanishing'' conjecture associated to the pair $(\pm p^{1/2})$.
+However, this conjecture does not appear amenable to extension to a full integral. \end{rem}